KanoComputing/make-art/lib/levels/09-loop.md

 You can define a `for` loop:

 ```
-for i in [1..5]
+for i in [1 ..
+5]
     circle i
 ```

-This will perform the `circle` command 5 times with the radius increasing by one each time the command is run
+This will perform the `circle` command 5 times with the size, `i`, increasing by one each time.

 ---

-Make the caterpillar move across the screen by increasing the number of times that the body is repeated.
+Increase the number repeats in the loop to 10.